MicrosoftDocs/power-automate-docs/articles/sign-up-sign-in.md

 1. Enter your email address.

-1. On the sign-in page enter your email address and password.
+1. On the sign-in page, enter your email address and password.

 ## Using paid features ##

 Anyone can sign up and get a free plan for Microsoft Flow.
 If your organization has purchased Office 365 or Dynamics 365 for you, you may have access to additional features for Microsoft Flow.
-You can also start a 90 day free trial or purchase Microsoft Flow Plan 1 or Plan 2 if you would like to use the paid features.
+You can also start a 90-day free trial or purchase Microsoft Flow Plan 1 or Plan 2 if you would like to use the paid features.
 [Learn more about billing](billing-questions.md).

 For administration information, see [Flows in your organization Q&A](organization-q-and-a.md).